omonimus1/blog-jade-rubick/content/posts/2021-04-30--the-rule-of-eight-for-strong-decision-making-meetings/index.md

 *   You’re working on a project with a lot of stakeholders.
 They’d all like to attend your weekly meeting, where you’ve typically done a lot of your problem-solving.
 At first it’s easiest to just add a few people to your existing meeting.
 But when the group gets too large, it becomes unwieldy.  \
  \
 I would typically make a list of who the problem-solvers are, and who the stakeholders are, and either move the stakeholders to receive status communication, or give them good notes from the meeting.
 Or have a separate stakeholders meeting, where we share status and solicit feedback (That can be larger than eight people).
 One thing to look at in this situation is why there are so many stakeholders, and if that truly makes sense.
-I’ve seen times when there were eight stakeholders and two engineers working on a project, and that always seemed a little suspect to me.
+I’ve seen times when there were eight stakeholders and two engineers working on a project.
+That's something to squint at.

+## It's not impossible to make decisions in larger groups

 Note that it’s not impossible to make decisions in larger groups, it’s just harder, and requires more structure.
 Some techniques you can use are breakout rooms, polling, simultaneously editing a shared document, or approaches that use a lot of parallelism like sticky notes and grouping.